324 E. Carrillo St., Suite A, Santa Barbara, CA 93101

-In practice for a little more than a decade, Linda Nelson Whitman, D.C. exclusively uses Directional Non-Force Technique (DNFT), as taught and copyrighted by Dr. Christopher John, D.C., of Beverly Hills, CA. A brainchild of Dr. Richard Van Rumpt, D.C., now deceased, DNFT chiropractic has been further developed and refined by Dr. John and from the input of other qualified practitioners of the technique.
+In practice for a 18 years in 2016, Linda Nelson Whitman, D.C. exclusively uses Directional Non-Force Technique (DNFT), as taught and copyrighted by Dr. Christopher John, D.C., of Beverly Hills, CA. A brainchild of Dr. Richard Van Rumpt, D.C., now deceased, DNFT chiropractic has been further developed and refined by Dr. John and from the input of other qualified practitioners of the technique.

 DNFT chiropractic is a very low-force chiropractic technique safe for all ages and most diagnoses.
 It has safely and effectively been used on post-surgical cases, including fusions, and on those trying to avoid surgery.
 It is entirely hands-on, with no instrumentation used, no twisting, popping, cracking, or sudden movements which can sometimes frighten a patient away from other chiropractic techniques.
 Dr. Whitman has cared for patients from four months old to 80-years-plus.

 The table pictured here was designed by Dr. Linda Whitman's mother, Dr. Alice Nelson, D.C., and is reported to be quite comfortable by most patients.